gocd/docs.go.cd/advanced_usage/command_repository.md

 git pull >>c:\pull-log.txt 2>&1
 ```

-Go caches these commands with a refresh interval of 30 minutes so you may not see the results of a pull immediately in the lookup unless you hit the reload cache button under the command repository section on the server configuration admin page or by using the [reload API](../api/command_repo_api.md).
+Go caches these commands with a refresh interval of 30 minutes so you may not see the results of a pull immediately in the lookup unless you hit the reload cache button under the command repository section on the server configuration admin page.

 #### Via API